 Controversies are a part of history.
 Explore the biggest scandals linked to Jeff Bezos.

-Jeff Bezos is an American businessman renowned as the founder and former CEO of Amazon, a global leader in e-commerce and cloud computing.
-His estimated net worth of over $209 billion makes him one of the wealthiest individuals globally.
-Bezos held the title of the world's richest person from 2017 to 2021, solidifying his position as a pivotal figure in both the business and technology sectors.
+Jeff Bezos is an American businessman renowned as the founder, executive chairman, and former CEO of Amazon, a global leader in e-commerce and cloud computing.
+As of May 2025, his estimated net worth is $220.9 billion, ranking him as the third-richest person worldwide, after holding the top position from 2017 to 2021.

-In May 2014, the International Trade Union Confederation named Jeff Bezos the "World's Worst Boss," citing the inhumanity of employers promoting the North American corporate model.
+In May 2014, the International Trade Union Confederation named Jeff Bezos the "World's Worst Boss".

-In 2015, Jeff Bezos sent a memo to employees denouncing a New York Times piece that was critical of Amazon.
+In 2015, Jeff Bezos sent a memo to employees denouncing a New York Times piece.

-Since 2016, Jeff Bezos' relative lack of philanthropy compared to other billionaires has drawn a negative response from the public.
+Since 2016, Jeff Bezos's relative lack of philanthropy compared to other billionaires has drawn criticism from the public.

-On May 1, 2018, forensic analysis concluded that it was "highly probable" that Jeff Bezos's phone was hacked using a malicious file hidden in a video sent in a WhatsApp message from the personal account of the crown prince.
+On May 1, 2018, forensic analysis concluded it was "highly probable" that the hack of Jeff Bezos's mobile phone was achieved using a malicious file hidden in a video sent via a WhatsApp message from the personal account of the crown prince.

 During July 2018, members of the U.S. Congress called on Bezos to detail the applications of Amazon's face recognition software, Rekognition.

-In 2018, more than 400 Washington Post employees wrote an open letter to Jeff Bezos criticizing his poor wages and benefits for his employees.
+In 2018, more than 400 Washington Post employees wrote an open letter to Jeff Bezos criticizing his poor wages and benefits for his employees and demanding fair compensation and job security.

-In January 2019, Jeff Bezos and his wife MacKenzie released a joint statement announcing their divorce after 25 years of marriage.
-Soon after, news of Bezos's affair with Lauren Sánchez was revealed.
+In January 2019, Jeff Bezos and his wife MacKenzie released a joint statement revealing they would be getting divorced after 25 years together.
+Subsequently, National Enquirer revealed that Bezos had an affair with Lauren Sánchez.

-On February 7, 2019, Jeff Bezos published an online essay accusing American Media, Inc. owner David Pecker of "extortion and blackmail" for threatening to publish intimate photos of Bezos and Lauren Sánchez if he did not halt his investigation into how his text messages and photos had been leaked to the National Enquirer.
+On February 7, 2019, Jeff Bezos accused American Media, Inc. owner David Pecker of "extortion and blackmail" for threatening to publish intimate photos of him and Lauren Sánchez if he did not stop his investigation into how his text messages and other photos had been leaked to the National Enquirer.

 In March 2019, Jeff Bezos's security consultant accused the Saudi government of hacking Bezos's phone, linking it to the Washington Post's coverage of Jamal Khashoggi's murder.

-In 2019, Harvard Business Review, which had ranked Jeff Bezos the best-performing CEO for 4 years in a row since 2014, did not rank him even in the top 100, citing Amazon's "relatively low ESG scores".
+In 2019, Harvard Business Review did not rank Jeff Bezos in the top 100 CEOs, citing Amazon's low ESG scores.

 In 2019, a PAC linked to Jeff Bezos spent over $1 million in an unsuccessful attempt to defeat the reelection bid of Seattle city council member and activist Kshama Sawant.

-In January 2020, The Guardian reported that the hacking of Jeff Bezos's phone was initiated before the murder of Jamal Khashoggi, but after Khashoggi wrote critically about the crown prince in the Washington Post.
+In January 2020, The Guardian reported that the hack of Jeff Bezos's phone was initiated before Jamal Khashoggi's murder but after Khashoggi wrote critically about the crown prince in the Washington Post.

-In December 2023, around 750 employees at The Washington Post went on a brief strike in response to Jeff Bezos' plans to lay off staff.
+Around 750 employees at The Washington Post went on a brief strike in December 2023 in response to Jeff Bezos' plans to lay off staff.

-In 2024, Jeff Bezos blocked The Washington Post's editorial board from endorsing Kamala Harris in the presidential election, leading to criticism and resignations from staff.
+In 2024, Jeff Bezos blocked the Washington Post's editorial board from endorsing Kamala Harris in the presidential election, leading to criticism and resignations and cancellations of subscriptions.

-In January 2025, editorial cartoonist Ann Telnaes resigned from The Washington Post after it refused to run a satirical cartoon critical of the relationship between American billionaires and President Donald Trump.
+In January 2025, editorial cartoonist Ann Telnaes resigned from the Post after it refused to run a satirical cartoon critical of the relationship between American billionaires and President Donald Trump, sparking conversations about the paper's ownership under Bezos.

-In February 2025, Jeff Bezos announced that The Washington Post's opinion section would give voice only to opinions that support "personal liberties" and "free markets," leading to the resignation of opinion editor David Shipley and a loss of over 75,000 digital subscribers.
+In February 2025, Jeff Bezos announced that the opinion section of the Post will only publish opinions supporting "personal liberties" and "free markets", leading to the resignation of opinion editor David Shipley and a significant loss of digital subscribers.

-In February 2025, Jeff Bezos reportedly dined with Donald Trump again.
-On the same night, he announced changes to the Washington Post's opinion policies to promote "free markets and personal liberties" and suppress divergent opinions.
+In February 2025, it was reported that Jeff Bezos had dinner with Donald Trump and announced changes to the Washington Post's opinion policies to promote "free markets and personal liberties," which was seen as a sign of his growing closeness with Trump.

 WhatsApp is a widely-used instant messaging and VoIP service owned...